surma/surma.dev/content/things/range-requests.md

 await serve(handle, { port: 8080 });
 ```

-Most requests are handled by the standard libary’s [`serveFile` function][deno/std/http/file_server/servefile], which I use to serve files from `STATIC_ROOT` on the local filesystem.
+Most requests are handled by the standard library’s [`serveFile` function][deno/std/http/file_server/servefile], which I use to serve files from `STATIC_ROOT` on the local filesystem.
 If a resource from `/raw/` is requested, our special logic kicks in, extracts the blob hash and calls `streamBlob()`.
 This is where it gets interesting:

 ```ts
 // perkeep.ts is a class that wraps the JSON HTTP API of Perkeep.